The Apollo program (opens in new tab) placed humans on the moon for the first time.

 Apollo 15 (opens in new tab) launched on July 26, 1971.
 In this photograph, Apollo 15 lunar module pilot Jim Irwin loads the first lunar rover in preparation for the first lunar spacewalk at the Hadley-Apennine landing site.
 The lunar module "Falcon" stands at the left in this image.
 The undeployed Laser Ranging Retro-Reflector (opens in new tab) lies on top of Falcon's Modular Equipment Stowage Assembly.
 David R. Scott and Alfred M. Worden made up the remainder of the crew.

 Apollo 16 lifted off on April 16, 1972, from Kennedy Space Center in Florida.
 John W. Young and Thomas K. Mattingly II also flew on the mission.

-Apollo 17 mission commander Eugene A. Cernan makes a short checkout of the Lunar Roving Vehicle during the early part of the first Apollo 17 extravehicular activity at the Taurus-Littrow landing site in 1972.
+Apollo 17 (opens in new tab) mission commander Eugene A. Cernan makes a short checkout of the Lunar Roving Vehicle during the early part of the first Apollo 17 extravehicular activity at the Taurus-Littrow landing site in 1972.
 Harrison H. Schmitt and Ronald E. Evans rounded out the crew, the last humans to set foot on the moon (to date).

 Following Apollo 17, three more missions, 18, 19 and 20, were planned, but cancelled owing to budget constraints.
 Apollo-Saturn technology was used for four Skylab missions and the Apollo-Soyuz Test Project in 1975 before NASA ended the program.